 A simple fast savory dish that can be enjoyed across ages.
 Use organic ingredients for best flavor and health.

 Heat oil in a 12″ skillet over medium heat.
 Add garlic and cook on medium heat, stirring, until fragrant, about 2 minutes; do not burn.
 Add turkey, smoked paprika, chili flakes( if hotter spice is desired, omit if not), salt, and pepper.
 Stir and cook until turkey is browned, about 2 minutes.

 Stir in tamari and chicken broth, simmer for a minute.
 Then add scallions, mint, and cilantro.
 Cook until turkey is done, about 5 minutes.

 Add lime juice and stir evenly throughout the skillet.

-Serve with hearty lettuce leaves like butter lettuce or romaine for lettuce wraps, or over sticky rice, congee, or any side your kids like.
+Serve with hearty lettuce leaves like butter lettuce or romaine for lettuce wraps, fresh cucumber on top, or over sticky rice, congee, or any side your kids like.

 This SCD Turkey Chili comes together pretty fast, and is proof that eating SCD or Paleo doesn’t mean you never get to eat chili.

 This works as a fast recipe if you allow a few cheats.
 I use store bought prepared goods for the navy beans, mild green enchilada sauce, and broth.
 These are normally a big fat no when strictly following SCD.
 If you need this to be SCD legal and have the time, it can still work – soak and prepare navy beans per SCD guidelines; make your own scratch SCD legal enchilada sauce.